tc39/proposal-shadowrealm/README.md

 A shim implementation of the Realm API can be found [here](shim/README.md).

-And you can play around with the current version of the shim [here](https://rawgit.com/tc39/proposal-realms/master/shim/examples/frozen.html).
+And you can play around with the current version of the shim in a Realm [here](https://rawgit.com/tc39/proposal-realms/master/shim/examples/simple.html) and in Frozen Realm [here](https://rawgit.com/tc39/proposal-realms/master/shim/examples/frozen.html).

 To use the shim in a webpage:
 ```html